Hiking

 Average Time: 10 minutes

 Cajon is the least-visited area of Hovenweep and typically quiet.
 The trail from the parking area is primitive but flat, mostly crossing slickrock.
-The trail curves around the head of the canyon and around the structures clustered there, dead-ending just past the last structure.
+The trail curves around the head of the canyon and around the structures clustered there and ends just past the last structure.
 Looking out past Cajon, the canyon opens up into a large valley below, with sweeping views of canyon country.
 On a clear day, you can see Sleeping Ute Mountain in Colorado, Shiprock in New Mexico, the Carrizo Mountains and Monument Valley in Arizona, and Bears Ears and the Abajo Mountains in Utah.
 Return to your vehicle on the same trail.

 Park footer